tawhidib/one-threat-order-api/README.md

     - message: string[]
     - success: boolean

-5. Delete an Order (DELETE): end-point is -> https://one-threat-order-api.onrender.com/api/orders/6614cc0d40bf95419231750a
+5. Delete an User (DELETE): end-point is -> https://one-threat-order-api.onrender.com/api/users/661386b463eb22abed701038

-    this api update order's delete and deletedAt field and make it true, new Date(). so it is ensuring data will never permanently deleted from database.
+    this api update user's delete and deletedAt field and make it true, new Date(). so it is ensuring data will never permanently deleted from database.

     here output will be like -